Easy 3-Ingredient Beeswax Lotion Bar Recipe (Non Greasy)

 $17.99

-My friend, Casey, made up some simple printable labels and saved them in pdf format for printing, to fit on the rectangular tins.
+My friend, Casey, made up some simple printable labels that fit on the rectangular tins.
 (See more practical gift ideas here.)

 Hard Lotion Bar Labels